Can Prunera exhibits some of best contemporary art in Mallorca

-The Ca’n Prunera and Ca’n Massana estates are emblematic architectural examples of the Sóller area from the late 1800’s and early 1900’s, when Sóller welcomed home the many fortune seekers that had emigrated to France and America to pursue new possibilities.
+The Ca’n Prunera and Ca’n Massana estates are emblematic architectural examples of the Sóller area from the late 1800’s and early 1900’s, when Sóller welcomed home the many fortune seekers that had emigrated to France and America to pursue new opportunities.

 Can Prunera is built between 1909-1911, and pays special attention to details on both the exterior and interior.
 Motifs of flowers, plants and animals, are part of the nouveau artwork.